 Dr. Wilson described the unique progression of adrenal fatigue throughout the day as follows: you wake up and are unable to function without a significant amount of caffeine, finally feel a boost of energy during the early part of the day, then your energy levels crash around 2 p.m., rise around 6 p.m., fall again around 9 p.m. and then finally peak again at 11 in the evening.
 Sound familiar?

 Currently, no official diagnosis exists for adrenal fatigue and people are either considered to have normal endocrine function or total endocrine failure, like that seen in Cushing’s syndrome or adrenal insufficiency/Addison’s disease.
+BUT, in groundbreaking news, this month the World Health Organization is recognizing burn-out or adrenal fatigue syndrome as a condition brought out by over-working.

 The protective activity of anti-inflammatory and anti-oxidant adrenal hormones like cortisol normally help to minimize reactions like swelling and inflammation in situations ranging from allergies to autoimmune disorders.
 These hormones closely modulate many metabolic processes, and as a result, these processes can be disrupted or stalled by adrenal fatigue.
 Some of these processes are as follows: